Braden1996/react-native-replicache/README.md

     - `yarn add @react-native-replicache/react-native-expo-sqlite expo-sqlite expo-crypto`
 2. Ensure that you've polyfilled `crypto.getRandomValues` on the global namespace.
   - See [here for an example](https://github.com/Braden1996/react-native-replicache/blob/master/packages/example/mobile-react-native/src/crypto-polyfill.ts).
-3. Pass `createReplicacheQuickSQLiteExperimentalCreateKVStore` into Replicache's `experimentalCreateKVStore` option.
+3. Pass `createReplicacheReactNativeQuickSQLiteExperimentalCreateKVStore` or `createReplicacheReactNativeExpoSQLiteExperimentalCreateKVStore` into Replicache's `experimentalCreateKVStore` option.
   - See [here for an example](https://github.com/Braden1996/react-native-replicache/blob/master/packages/example/mobile-react-native/src/use-replicache.ts).

 ## What else will I need to do?